LamiaSal/Teresa_robot_internship_2021/README.md

     `conda install --file requirements_all.txt`
     or (if it doesn’t work)
     `while read requirement; do conda install --channel=conda-forge --yes $requirement; done < requirements_all.txt`
+8. launch anaconda
+    `anaconda-navigator`

-more on conda environments: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
+    and chose the venv environment then launch jupyternotebook more on conda environments: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html